 Okay, this is very rare for a budget smartphone.
-The phone has razor-thin bezels that make it look more premium than any other phones within its range, and even then, more expensive smartphones can’t have a chin as thin as 3.5mm.
-According to Wiko, the entire screen occupies 94.58% of the front end, and honestly, this makes the phone super immersive.
+The phone has razor-thin bezels that make it look more premium than any other phones within its range.
+And even then, more expensive smartphones can’t have a chin as thin as 3.5mm.
+According to Wiko, the entire screen occupies 94.58% of the phone’s front.
+This honestly makes the phone immersive to use.
 So if you like watching movies on the go, this phone is perfect.

 Going into technical specs, the Wiko T50 features a 6.6in.
 FHD+ (2400x1080px) IPS LCD screen with 399ppi density.
 The screen is visible outdoors but it is still dim even when using it at maximum brightness.

-Another thing, the Wiko T50 only has 60Hz refresh rate wherein others would have used an AMOLED screen, or a 90Hz IPS LCD panel.
-The camera cutout in the middle is also somewhat large.
+Another thing, the Wiko T50 only has a 60Hz refresh rate wherein competitors would have used an AMOLED screen, or a 90Hz IPS LCD panel.
+The camera cutout in the middle is also somewhat large and has noticeable dark spots.
 Thankfully this is not distracting.
-The small bezels are somewhat negated due to it being only L3 Widevine certified.
+The small bezels are somewhat negated because it is only L3 Widevine certified.
 Meaning, you can’t stream copyrighted content beyond 480p.

 There are three cameras at the back all aligned vertically.
 The main camera is a 64MP Sony IMX682 that is complemented by an 8MP ultrawide (OmniVision OV8856) and a 2MP macro camera.
-The ultrawide also serves as a depth helper eliminating the unnecessary use of a 2MP sensor, although it would be nice if they let go of the 2MP macro as well, or made that at least 5MP.
+The ultrawide also serves as a depth helper eliminating the unnecessary use of a 2MP sensor, although it would be nice if they let go of the 2MP macro as well.

 Meanwhile, the front camera goes by a 16MP OmniVision OV16 sensor housed in the middle of the punch-hole screen.

-The camera UI is simple and one of the more unique ones we’ve seen (not copying Apple’s camera UI).
+The camera UI is simple and one of the more unique ones we’ve seen.
 The main screen shows the Panorama mode, Video, Auto, Portrait, and Stickers respectively.
 Tapping the zoom button allows you to switch between the main camera and the ultrawide (macro is located as a special mode).

-There is also a context menu located on the top right, opening it will let you view the various minimalistic modes the phone has to offer, including the Pro mode, night mode, time-lapse, slow-mo, macro, and “motion photo”, a mode similar to Apple’s Live Photo feature.
+There is also a context menu located on the top right, opening it will let you view the various modes the phone has to offer including the Pro mode, Night mode, Time-lapse, Slow-mo, Macro, and “Motion Photo”, a mode similar to Apple’s Live Photo feature.

 Swiping or selecting the settings will let you view various settings.
 Pretty straightforward we must say.
 Unlike other manufacturers though, this doesn’t have the quirky and gimmicky features such as Picture-in-Picture, Samsung’s Food mode, and Oppo’s super night mode.
 You will also not see things such as Light Trail mode found on most Huawei phones, and Realme’s street photography mode.
 It’s pretty minimalistic.